-- 2 to 3 cups coarsely grated zucchini
+- 1.5 cups coarsely grated zucchini drained of excess moisture

-Pour the wet ingredients into the dry ingredients until just combined.
-Fold in the zucchini and pineapple.
+- Pour the wet ingredients into the dry ingredients, and stir until just combined.
+Fold in the drained zucchini and drained pineapple.

-Divide batter between the loaf pans and bake for 45-50 minutes or until a toothpick comes out clean.
-Sometimes, this may take up to 60 minutes depending on your oven.
+- Pour batter into prepared loaf pans and bake for 50-60 minutes or until a toothpick comes out clean.
+The time varies, depending on your oven.

-Cool in pans for 15 minutes and then remove from pan to cool completely.
+- Cool the bread in the pan for 10 minutes on a baking rack, and then remove from the pan to cool completely.

 - Store the cooled bread in the fridge for up to 5 days.